 Executive Director, Procurement Officer

 Felicia Kalan is the Town of Montgomery IDA Executive Director and the Town of Montgomery’s Economic Development Director.
 She studied Political Science and International Studies at the University of Evansville and studied abroad at the American University in Cairo, Egypt- and is currently pursuing a Master’s degree in Entrepreneurship & Innovation from HEC Paris.
 She has served in government and nonprofit sectors and is the former V.P. of Operations at COhatch, a coworking space company.

 We are a public benefit corporation of the State of New York.
 A public benefit corporation is designed to promote, develop, encourage and assist in the acquiring, constructing, reconstructing, improving, maintaining, equipping and furnishing of civic facilities, among others, for the purpose of promoting, attracting and developing economically sound commerce and industry to advance the job opportunities, health, general prosperity and economic welfare of the people of the State of New York, to improve their prosperity and standard of living, and to prevent unemployment and economic deterioration.

-Montgomery through acting in support of appropriate attraction, expansion, and retention projects that create or retain jobs and promote private sector investment through utilizing the statutory powers of the agency set forth under the provisions of the laws of New York State.
+The Town of Montgomery IDA advances the economic prosperity and quality of life of the Town of Montgomery and its residents by attracting and acting in support of economic development projects, placemaking, workforce development initiatives, energy sustainability and private investment in infrastructure through utilizing the statutory powers of the agency set forth under the provisions of the laws of New York State.

 The Town of Montgomery filed a Certificate of Establishment relating to the Agency with the Secretary of State of the State of New York on November 3, 1971.
 The Agency shall be comprised of seven (7) members as appointed by the Town Board of the Town of Montgomery.
 Each Member must be a resident of the Town of Montgomery and must file an oath of office with the Orange County Clerk.